-- Variable messages as people pass by, allowing greater flexibility in communicating to the public.
+- Variable messages as people pass by, allow greater flexibility in communicating to the public.

 - Flexibility means your business can advertise specials while also displaying public service information or other items of public interest.

 - Electronic Message Center signs can quickly “brand” your business site in the local community.

 - Investment in your business and provide the best and most cost-effective forms of paid advertising.
 The only form of advertising that may be more powerful is word of mouth

 - Effectiveness of an Electronic Message Center is not limited by space or surface area constraints as with a reader board.

 - Electronic Message Centers act as your “salesman on the street,” attracting new customers to your business location.